brickstar/rails_engine/README.md

 ##

 ### Setup
-To use this application, clone the following repository repository:
+To use this application clone the following repository:

 ```
 $ git clone https://github.com/brickstar/rails_engine